 Google Maps by default calculates the quickest route and will use motorways for most of the journey.

 Approximate distances by road from some major cities outside of Germany:

 Brussels is a good stopover point if you are coming from the UK and want to break up the trip into two legs.
 You can also find photo-directions here for three of the most popular routes:

-If travelling by public transport, the best advice I can offer is 'don't - fly to Hahn and rent a cheap car instead'.
+Don't.
+Fly to Hahn and rent a cheap car instead.
 The Nurburgring is in the middle of the triangle between Luxembourg, Cochem and Gouvy on the map below (look in the southwest corner) and is poorly serviced by the rail network.
 The Nurburgring is in the middle of Luxembourg-Cologne and Liege-Koblenz in the bottom left of this picture (click to expand).

 If you are flying in to Germany, fly to Frankfurt Hahn, Frankfurt Main (closer to Frankfurt but further away from the Ring), Koln/Bonn (about 70km away), or Dusseldorf.
 More detailed guides will follow, but for now use the Deutsche Bahn travel website to plan a route, and try as many alternatives as you can.

 In the end you may find it easiest to hire a car, or get a taxi if you are in a group of people

 Ben's original travel advice for public transport from Frankfurt Hahn is:

 |© Nurburgring.org.uk | Advertise | Syria | Feedback|